 5. Frozen gels must be completely thawed before feeding by adding each one to warm water.

-Brine shrimp are small saltwater crustaceans that lay dormant eggs that you can store for long periods of time.
+The Brine Shrimp Hatchery Dish is an interactive, fun and economical way to keep your bettas fed.
+Brine shrimp are small saltwater crustaceans that lay dormant eggs that you can store for long periods of time, feeding your fish daily.

-Incubate your own brine shrimp is a relatively simple process, although there are a number of important factors to consider:
+To incubate your own brine shrimp is a relatively simple process, but there are a few factors to consider.